emeagenciadigital/meilisearchadmin/README.md

 When you purchase, this is what you will get:

-- Download link of all currently available versions (0.27 and 0.28).
+- Google Drive Download link for all currently available versions (0.27 and 0.28).
 - Installation instructions.
-Takes 5 min to setup.
 - 1 year of free and unlimited updates and upgrades including new versions.

 Payment Links: